 - Michael Watt, Vice President, International Programs and Operations

-"My big takeaway is how women leaders in our sector are purposefully, unselfishly taking on equality efforts to be inclusive of all ethnicities, of the LGBTQ+ community, of diverse abilities and so much more...If you want DEIA progress, partner with a woman leader."
+"My big takeaway is how women leaders in our sector are purposefully, unselfishly taking on self-reliance and so much more...If you want progress, partner with a woman leader."

 - Eddie Byrd, Vice President, Global Relationships and Resources